UIUC-iSchool-DataViz/is445_spring2022/week10/lecture10_part1.md

  1. Viz for Self/Peers/Others
  1. Review about final projects
  1. More `vega-lite` - transformations and calculations
- 1. More programming in Iodide
+ 1. More programming in Starboard
  1. Intro to Idyll (if time)

 ---